 His hazy diffusion of light can invoke sun-kissed bliss upon simmering sands on summer’s days, and the misty, gruelling work of a harbour in the rain.
 He blends broader, energetic brushstrokes with careful, detailed work to invoke both the spanning beauty of nature, and its minutia.

 Caffieri saw great success in the exhibition and promotion of his works.
-He exhibited both in France, with the Salon des Society des Artistes Francais, and in Britain.
+He exhibited both in France, with the Salon des Society des Artistes Francais, and England.
 His works were shown at the Royal Academy over a period of over 25 years.
 He was also a member of the Royal Institute of Painters in Water Colours.

 Caffieri continued this close association with the British art world even when he moved permanently to Boulogne-Sur-Mer in 1897.
 He continued to exhibit, holding a number of solo exhibitions at the Continental Gallery in London, which focussed on contemporary European art.
 He would also hold a joint exhibition with British artist Arthur Henry Knighton-Hammond (1875–1970) in 1906.